jbbees/Fintech_BC_21/18_Blockchain_Testnet_ZBank/ZBank_1_Geth_Walkthrough.md

 Blockchains require nodes to run the network.
 We create nodes in geth application that will generate wallet addresses.

 * On Git-bash navigate to your folder with your Geth tools.
+* The `./geth` commmand starts geth program.
+We will use `account new` feature to create a new account node.
-* Enter the command `./geth account new --datadir zbank/node1` and then hit enter.
+* Enter the command `./geth account new --datadir zbank/node1` and then hit Enter.
-* Create a password, or you can hit enter. *I'd advise making a password*.
+* Create a password, or you can hit Enter. *I'd advise making a password*.
-* Repeat the password, or hit enter.
+* Repeat the password, or hit Enter.
 * Generate a wallet address. **Copy the wallet address**.
 * The private key (the password) is stored in a secure keystore file.
 * A folder called **zbank** is created.
 And inside zbank folder is a subfolder called **node1**.
 This is what the `--datadir` flag passed in the command does.

 ![image](images/part1.png)

+**What we want to see:**

+And then you'll see on your local computer within a folder called zbank with subfolder for node1.
+Every node created will be like this.

+Inside node1 or any node folder there should be both a geth and keystore folder.

+Inside the keystore folder there should be a `UTC` keystore file.
+This improtant.
+If it's not there.
+Then something

 **NOTE:** If you entered a password for your node, it would wise to open a Notepad file and write the password in there as a *.txt* file.

 ## Part 2 - geth: Creating Network Node 2.